apmckinlay/natureapp/trees/buroak.md

 The **leaves** are 6-12 in long with deep, irregular lobes.
 They turn yellow-green or yellow-brown in fall and may stay on the tree into the winter.
 The large **acorns** have cups with a fringed border and provide food for many mammals and birds including [White-tailed Deer](/animals/whtdeer/), [Squirrels](/animals/squirrel/), Ducks, and various species of Rodents.

+Bur Oaks can live a long time.
+They don’t start producing **seeds** until they’re 35 and are most productive between 75 and 150 years.
+Bur Oaks can’t self-pollinate so need to be close to another bur oak for wind pollination to occur.

 **Did you know?** Bur Oaks can resist forest fires thanks to their very thick bark.
 They can also tolerate drought as they have very deep roots.

 <!-- generated, do not edit -->